tudborg/PHPScheduler/README.md

 //create a scheduler
 $scheduler = new Scheduler(
-    //Create a file backend.
+    //Create a MySQL backend.
-    //The tasks will be stored locally on disk. new MySQLBackend($pdo, "my_db_name", "my_scheduled_tasks_table") );
+    //The tasks will be stored in the MySQL database table given new MySQLBackend($pdo, "my_db_name", "my_scheduled_tasks_table") );